Luffy-HJ/vlsi-lab/step1-logic-gates/xnor_gate/xnor_gate.md

 # 🔘 XNOR Gate Lab

-This lab demonstrates how to implement a simple 2-input OR gate in Verilog, test it using a testbench, and observe the waveform using GTKWave.
+This lab demonstrates how to implement a simple 2-input XNOR gate in Verilog, test it using a testbench, and observe the waveform using GTKWave.

 ---